21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Social & Mobile Editors

-Verdict: The most popular mobile-first AI photo editor app with a massive creative community.
-Picsart offers AI-powered editing, stickers, templates, and social features that make it a one-stop shop for casual creators — but professionals will find it limiting.
+Verdict: The most popular mobile-first AI photo editor app with a large creative community.
+Picsart offers AI-powered editing, stickers, templates, and social features that make it a one-stop shop for casual creators, but professionals will find it limiting.

-Best for: TikTok, Instagram, and Snapchat creators who want AI editing + creative tools on mobile with social sharing built in.
+Best for: TikTok, Instagram, and Snapchat creators who want AI editing plus creative tools on mobile with social sharing built in.

 Not ideal for: Professional photographers; anyone needing RAW support, precision editing, or print-quality exports.